 Interested in improving your college application portfolio?
 Thinking about how to represent your personal accomplishments and professional goals in an essay?
 Wondering what university committee members and administrators look for in effective scholarship application essays?
 In this week-long summer workshop, you will talk with University of Mississippi faculty, staff, and administrators about personal writing in academic contexts.
 You will also receive training in how to craft personal essays that may be used in a variety of academic contexts, from scholarship application letters to college application essays.

-Throughout the week, you will work with trained consultants to write and workshop a draft of your personal statement.
+Throughout the week, you will work with your instructor to write and workshop a draft of your personal statement.
 You will review examples of effective personal statements, speak with undergraduates who have written successful application essays, and receive feedback from experts who have evaluated personal writing for academic purposes.

 Sponsoring Department: UM Writing Center